harsh6292/Advanced_Lane_Finding_CarND/report.md

 ### Discussion
 During my time working with this project, I found finding the correct gradient and color threshold is most important as it will affect which part of the image does actually contain the lines and which part are just shadows or very bright spots from sunlight or reflection of other cars.

 It took a long time for me to find a correct threshold values.
 I tried all thresholding mentioned in introduction like directional thresholding, magnitude thresholding and even using R-color and L-color channels in RGB and HLS color images, but they were not effective in isolating lane lines.
-In the end I used R & G color channels to make yellow and white binary representing yellow and white pixels.
-I used S color and L color channel too just to isolate shadows.
+In the end I used HSV image to find yellow lines and RGB image to find white lines in the image.

 The second difficult part was that I first used sliding window approach to find the lane lines.
 This turned out to be bit less accurate and involved lot of tracking of variables.
 I then switched to convolution method of finding lanes which gave better results compared to sliding window.